School Nurse Services

 Partnership with Spectrum Health Healthier Communities

-The school district in partnership with Spectrum Health Healthier Communities, employs a full time Registered Nurse, Patti Gray RN BSN.
-Mrs. Gray provides health services for all of our district buildings.
-Due to the logistics of the job, Mrs. Gray has and continues to train staff in CPR/AED use, First Aid and Medication Certification.
+The school district in partnership with Spectrum Health Healthier Communities, employs a full time Registered Nurse, Christine Dailey RN BSN.
+Mrs. Dailey provides health services for all of our district buildings.
+Due to the logistics of the job, Mrs. Dailey has and continues to train staff in CPR/AED use, First Aid and Medication Certification.